Skip to content

 • Radios, done right

-COM, NAV, OBS, and transponder.
-Deliberately nothing else.
+COM, NAV, OBS, and transponder, plus an autopilot page in Beta.
+Deliberately nothing more.
 Depth over sprawl: every control earns its place and works across aircraft.
 On iPad, all of it fits on one screen, no scrolling.

 Try the feel